Blub/netevent/README.md

     `$ netevent daemon -s netevent-setup.ne2 netevent-command.sock`

 You can now send additional commands to the daemon by connecting to the socket.
-For example via `socat READLINE netevent-command.sock`.
+For example via `socat READLINE UNIX-CONNECT:netevent-command.sock`.